Eunus Ali Sarkar

 Eunus Ali Sarkar (15 June 1953 – 27 December 2019) was a Bangladesh Awami League politician who served as a Jatiya Sangsad member representing the Gaibandha-3 constituency.

 Early life

 Sarkar was born on 15 June 1953.
 He completed his M.B.B.S. from Rangpur Medical College.

 Career

-Sarkar was elected to the parliament on 5 January 2014 from Gaibandha-3 as a Bangladesh Awami League candidate.
-In 2016, he asked the government to provide Eid bonus for Members of Parliament.
+Sarkar was elected to parliament on 5 January 2014 from Gaibandha-3 as a Bangladesh Awami League candidate.
+In 2016, he asked the government to provide Eid bonus for members of parliament.

 Death

 Sarkar died on 27 December 2019 from lung cancer at the age of 66 at Bangabandhu Sheikh Mujib Medical University hospital, Dhaka.